nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 The balusters I used are thicker than the boards so I ended up needing to plane the handle part quite a bit to make it as flat as the board part.
 Something to keep in mind when you're choosing wood.

 If you haven't already, glue the handle to the platter.
-I may drill two small holes on either end and use a dowel to secure them together.
+I also drilled some pocket holes into the back of the board and secured the handle with screws.
 You'll probably have to do more planing/sanding once it's dry to make sure the serving board is level.

 ### Step five: